damian-lis/Talk-to-Gisapia-and-the-Others/README.md

   }
 ```

-As we can see above, this method is very similar to the one mentioned in the previous subsection, so I will not focus on explaining it.
+As we can see above, this method and its way of calling is very similar to the one mentioned in the previous subsection, so I will not focus on explaining it.